 - Determine what facility or facilities you’d like to use

-- Determine when you’d like to use those facilities (most weekends from late September to early April are open except holidays) (September will be closed for the 2015 season)
+- Determine when you’d like to use those facilities (most weekends from October to April are open except holidays) (September will be closed for the 2015 season)

 - Contact the Washington Crossing Council Service Center (215) 348-7205 to check availability.